 Minimally Invasive Whipple Procedures

 Most hospitals that offer Whipple procedures use a large, open incision to reach the organs.
-In contrast, only a handful of hospitals have surgeons who are skilled in laparoscopic Whipple.
+In contrast, only a handful of hospitals have surgeons skilled in minimally invasive Whipple.
 According to Sabino Zani Jr, MD, a surgical oncologist who specializes in pancreatic cancer, minimally invasive surgery requires much smaller incisions and may speed recovery.
-In this procedure, a laparoscope -- a long, thin tube equipped with a tiny camera at its tip -- is passed through the small incisions.
-It provides images that guide the surgeon, who uses tiny instruments to perform the procedure.
-Laparoscopic Whipple is sometimes performed in a robot-assisted procedure, which holds several potential advantages over the open approach, including less blood loss, less pain, a faster recovery, and a shorter hospital stay.
+Minimally invasive Whipple procedures at Duke are performed using a robotic-assisted approach.
+This holds several potential advantages over the open approach, including less blood loss, reduced pain, a faster recovery, a shorter hospital stay, and reduced readmissions.
+“Our team includes experts in open pancreatic surgery, minimally invasive surgery, and robotic surgery techniques,” Dr. Zani said.

 Comprehensive Care at Major Cancer Centers